Alex Blackwell: 2005: World Cup

 In the northern hemisphere summer of 2005, Australia toured England.
 They started with a stopover in Ireland, and only the second of the three ODIs went ahead; the other two matches were washed out by persistent rain.
 Blackwell made four not out as Australia made 3/295 and took a 240-run win.

 Australia played two Tests in England.
 In the First Test at County Ground in Hove, Sussex, Blackwell batted at No. 5 and played alongside identical twin sister Kate, who was making her Test debut.
 She struggled in both innings, making five and nine and scoring at a strike rate of 20 or less in both innings.
 After taking an 82-run lead, Australia set the hosts a target of 306.
 Blackwell took two catches, her first at Test level, removing Claire Taylor and Jenny Gunn as the hosts ended on 7/172 to salvage a draw.
 In the Second Test at New Road, Worcester, Blackwell made 20 and 14 as Australia ceded a 158-run first innings lead and eventually lost by six wickets after Blackwell's fall in the second innings left them at 5/46, still 112 runs in arrears.
 She ended the series with 48 runs at 12.00.

-Blackwell had mediocre results in the five ODIs, scoring 5, 27, 17 not out, 21 not out and 14 as Australia won 3–2.
+Blackwell scored 5, 27, 17 not out, 21 not out and 14 as Australia won 3–2.
 She ended the series with 84 runs at 28.00.
 Blackwell then played in Australia's inaugural Twenty20 international at the County Ground, Taunton, only the second international match in the history of the new format.
 She was not required to bat as Australia won with seven wickets in hand.